 Dümpelmann’s research and writing focuses on nineteenth- and twentieth-century landscape history, and contemporary landscape architecture in the Western World, with a particular focus on the urban environment in Germany, Italy, and the United States.
 Her work explores the transatlantic transfer of ideas, the role of politics, technology and science, and the work of women in the field.
-It is based on the recognition that designed landscapes both result from and shape the complex cultural, political and human relationships of society, and society’s relationship to its environment.
-Dümpelmann is the author of a book on the Italian landscape architect Maria Teresa Parpagliolo Shephard (VDG Weimar, 2004).
-Her edited volumes include Pückler and America (Washington D.C., 2007), and more recently the forthcoming Garden Cultural History in the Age of Empire (Berg Publishers, 2013), and the co-edited Greening the City: Urban Landscapes in the Twentieth Century (University of Virginia Press, 2011).
-Her book Flights of Imagination: Aviation, Landscape, Design is in press with the University of Virginia Press (2014).
-Dümpelmann has published articles in Landscape Journal, Landscape Research, Planning Perspectives, Studies in the History of Gardens and Designed Landscapes, Stadtbauwelt, Stadt und Grün, Die Gartenkunst, and others.
+Dümpelmann is the author of Flights of Imagination: Aviation, Landscape, Design (University of Virginia Press, 2014), and of a book on the Italian landscape architect Maria Teresa Parpagliolo Shephard (VDG Weimar, 2004).
+Her edited volumes include Women, Modernity and Landscape Architecture (together with John Beardsley; Routledge, 2015), A Cultural History of Gardens in the Age of Empire (Bloomsbury, 2013), Greening the City: Urban Landscapes in the Twentieth Century (together with Dorothee Brantz; University of Virginia Press, 2011), and Pückler and America (Washington D.C., 2007).
+Dümpelmann has published articles in Landscape Journal, Landscape Research, Planning Perspectives, Studies in the History of Gardens and Designed Landscapes, Stadtbauwelt, Stadt und Grün, Die Gartenkunst, Journal of Landscape Architecture, and others.

 She currently serves as Senior Fellow of Garden and Landscape Studies at the Dumbarton Oaks Research Library and Collection, Washington D.C., and as President of the Landscape History Chapter of the Society of Architectural Historians (SAH).
 At the GSD, she coordinates the History and Philosophy of Design track of the Master in Design Studies program.